iainmstott/popdemo/README.md

 # popdemo
 R Package for Demographic Modelling Using Projection Matrices

 This is the development page for popdemo.
-The latest stable release can also be found on CRAN at: cran.r-project.org/web/packages/popdemo
+The latest stable release can also be found on CRAN [here](https://cran.r-project.org/web/packages/popdemo)

 The current stable version is 0.2-3.